 Submitting a Medication PAR

-Provider Delegates can create prior authorization requests (PARs) to be reviewed and submitted by the health care provider.
+Provider Delegates can draft and submit prior authorizations requests (PARs) on behalf of the health care provider.
+If the provider wants to review the PAR before submission, a delegate may save it as a draft.
 To learn more about the role of the provider delegate, visit the Medical Portal Access and Administration: Health Care Providers page.

-Health Care Providers are required to submit the PAR, whether drafted by themselves or drafted by their delegates.
-Any PAR drafted by a delegate will appear under the Health Care Provider's Draft eForms tab for final submission.
+Health Care Providers can draft and submit PARs created by themselves, or review and submit PARs that are drafted by their delegates.
+Any PAR drafted but not submitted by a delegate will appear under the Health Care Provider's Draft eForms tab for final submission.

 To create a Medication PAR, select the Submit a Request button on the top right of your dashboard.